OpenSwifty/SwiftyUI-iOS/README.md

 ###azure-search-ios by Mark Hamilton, Dryverless
 Modular SDK written in Swift 2 that simplifies incorporating Azure Search into native iOS applications for iPhones and iPads.
 Requires Whole Module Optimization to be enabled for best performance.
 Non-commercial use only.
 ######https://github.com/TheDarkCode/azure-search-ios

+##Go from Zero to Professional:

+#####Please visit [Devslopes.com](http://www.devslopes.com) for more information regarding courses on learning Swift for iOS 9, tvOS, and more.
+It's never too late to start learning a new language!

 ##Support: